OfficeDev/teams-toolkit-samples/hello-world-tab-docker/README.md

 - **Provision Infrastructure**: Automate the provisioning of Azure Container Apps and Azure Container Registry using Bicep templates.
 Refer to this [Azure Bicep example](./infra/azure.bicep).

-- **Build and Deploy to ACA**: Build the Docker image and push it to Azure Container Registry using Docker CLI.
-Deploy the image to Azure Container Apps using Azure CLI.
+- **Build and Deploy to ACA**: Using Azure CLI, build and push the Docker image to Azure Container Registry, then deploy it to Azure Container Apps.
 Refer to the deployment scripts in this [teamsapp.yml example](./teamsapp.yml).

 ## Minimal path to awesome